School-In-Cloud/back-end/README.md

 * [Tasks](TASKS.md) : `DELETE /api/tasks/:id`
 deletes the task with the matching id
 * [Tasks](TASKS.md) : `PUT /api/tasks/:id`
-updates the task with the matching id
+updates the task with the matching id.